Eye Contours + Brow Lift Botox in Walnut Creek

 It may help soften crow’s feet and support a subtle lateral brow-lift effect in selected patients, but the result should be expected to be refined and natural rather than dramatic.

-If skin texture, crepey skin, etched lines, or sun damage are major concerns, SkinPen microneedling or PRP microneedling may be discussed as part of a broader skin-quality plan.
+If skin texture, crepey skin, etched lines, or sun damage are major concerns, SkinPen microneedling, PRP microneedling or dermal fillers may be discussed as part of a broader skin-quality plan.

 Pricing

-For the most current pricing, please see the Botox pricing page or contact the office.
+For the most current pricing, please see the Botox pricing page or contact the office at (925) 726-3876.

 Related treatments